AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 Initially to support the influent system and pipes, the team had decided to use 80/20 extrusions; however, upon further consideration of the environment in which the reactor will be tested, the team will prioritize materials that are resistant to rusting and easily maintained but also able to support heavy objects.
 Upon completing the design for the frame, the team will fabricate the influent system based on its design and begin testing it with water.

 The optimal height and cross-sectional area for the influent pipes to be entering the tank still needs to be determined so that the flow of wastewater passing through the sludge will be between .0069 m/s - .02778 m/s .
-It is desirable for the up flow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not so fast that the granules washout because of inadequate residence time.
+It is desirable for the upflow velocity to be faster than the velocity of the sludge granules settling to keep the bed fluidized but not so fast that the granules washout because of inadequate residence time.
 The research team is currently testing whether the entry of influent pipes above the sludge or the entry of influent pipes close to the bottom will result in less preferential pathways.
-Once UASB design receives this information, the team can finalize on the sections of the length of the pipes that will be vertical and horizontal.
+Once UASB design receive this information, the team can finalize on the sections of the length of the pipes that will be vertical and horizontal.

 ## Python Documentation
 This python documentation is used to determine the relationship between drain time from the flow tank, diameter of the influent pipes, geometry of the flow dividing tank, and resulting up flow velocity, so that the team can make better informed design decisions.
 The code is below, and comments have been added for clarity.